 - fulfill the engineering work experience requirements (demonstrate at least 48 months of verifiable, acceptable engineering experience, at least 12 months of which must be acquired in a Canadian jurisdiction under a licensed professional engineer); and

-- successfully complete PEO’s Professional Practice Examination (PPE).
+- successfully complete PEO’s National Professional Practice Examination (NPPE).

 Questions?
 Contact us